Best festivals in Belgium

 Inner-city celebrations for the summer solstice

 Thanks to Björk and Sigur Rós, Iceland has become known for incredible music and this fest will not disappoint.
-Secret Solstice welcomes big-name artists and a bumper line-up of DJs and experimental electronic bands who’ll give you more than enough to go on until the sun (eventually) goes down.
+Secret Solstice welcomes big-name artists, a bumper line-up of DJs and experimental electronic bands who’ll give you more than enough to go on until the sun (eventually) goes down.

 Best festivals in Morocco